shineshadow/Global-News-Intelligence-Platform/docs/architecture/INTELLIGENCE_CALENDAR_IMPLEMENTATION_STRATEGY.md

 we let FullCalendar do it.

-Your FastAPI backend would expose something like:
+Our FastAPI backend would expose something like:

 ```text
 GET /api/intelligence-calendar/events